 - a.
 Costs included in Allowances: Cost of Product to Contractor or Subcontractor, less applicable trade discounts, delivery to site, except those taxes saved by use of Owner's tax exemption. - b.
-Costs Not Included in the Allowance: Fees for overhead and profit, product handling at the site, including unloading, uncrating, and storage; protection of Products from elements and from damage and labor for installation and finishing.
+Costs Not Included in the Allowance: Fees for overhead and profit, product handling at the site, including unloading, uncrating, and storage; protection of Products from elements and from damage and labor for installation and finishing. - c.

-- c.
 Architect Responsibilities: - 1.
 Consult with Contractor in consideration and selection of Products, suppliers and installers. - 2.
 Select Products in consultation with Owner and transmit decision to Contractor. - 3.
 Prepare Proposal Requests and Change Orders. - d.
 Contractor Responsibilities: - 1.
 Assist Architect/Engineer in selection of Products, suppliers and installers. - 2.
 Obtain proposals from suppliers and installers and offer recommendations. - 3.
 On notification of selection by Architect, execute purchase agreement with designated supplier and installer. - 4.
 Arrange for and process shop drawings, product data, and samples.
-Arrange for delivery. - 5.
-Promptly inspect Products upon delivery for completeness, damage, and defects.
+Arrange for delivery.

+- 5. Promptly inspect Products upon delivery for completeness, damage, and defects.
 Submit claims for transportation damage. - 6.
 Product handling at the site, including unloading, uncrating and storage, protection of Products from elements and from damage and labor for installation and finishing. - 7.
+The Contractor shall include in their Bid all fees for all cash allowances. - Funds will be drawn from Cash Allowances only by written authorization from Owner. - f.
+Cash Allowances:

+e.
-The Contractor shall include in his Bid all fees for all cash allowances. - e.
-Funds will be drawn from Cash Allowances only by written authorization from Owner. - f.
-Cash Allowances: - Inspection and Testing Allowance The contractor shall include in his bid, an allowance of \$15,000.00 for direct cost of testing by the approved testing companies.
-The contractor shall bear all costs associated with coordination, administration scheduling, and supervision of testing companies, and include those costs in his bid. - 2.
-Section 10431 Signage, Amount \$10,000.00. - 3.
-Contingency Allowance In addition to the specification sections listed above, include an allowance of \$40,000.00 in the general bid and contract amount to be included in the contractor's base bid.
-This allowance shall be used at the sole discretion of the Architect and/or Owner specifically for hidden conditions discovered in the field or on site, the addition of labor, parts, and/or materials required for timely completion in conjunction with the general scope of work.

-6. ENUMERATION OF DRAWINGS AND SPECIFICATIONS
+- 1. Section 08710 Door Hardware.
+Note this allowance is to include hardware for doors and frames, excluding overhead doors.
+Amount \$20,000.00. - 2.
+Section 10850 Building Specialties, Interior Building Signage.
+Amount \$10,000.00. - Inspection and Testing Allowance The contractor shall include in their bid, an allowance of \$10,000.00 for direct cost of testing by the approved testing companies.
+The contractor shall bear all costs associated with coordination, administration scheduling, and supervision of testing companies, and include those costs in their bid. - 4.
+Section 09688 Carpet Glue Down.
+Carpet Allowance. - Walk-Off Carpet Type.
+This allowance to include purchase and delivery of carpet only.
+Amount \$45/sq. yard. - All other carpet areas: This allowance to include purchase and delievery of carpet only.
+Amount \$32/sq. yard. - 5.
+Contingency Allowance In addition to the specification sections listed above, include an allowance of \$30,000.00 in the general bid and contract amount to be included in the contractors base bid.
+This allowance shall be used at the sole discretion of the Architect and/or Owner specifically for hidden conditions discovered in the field or on site, the addition of labor, parts and/or materials required for timely completion in conjunction with the general scope of work. - 6.
+ENUMERATION OF DRAWINGS AND SPECIFICATIONS - a.

-- a.
 Correlation.
 Accompanying these Specifications are the Drawings, which jointly with these Specifications, are intended to explain each other and describe and coordinate the work to be performed under the Contract. - b.
 Verification of Documents.
-Before submitting his bid, each Bidder shall check his set(s) of Drawings and Specifications and advise the Architect if any sheets are missing. - c.
+Before submitting their bid, each Bidder shall check their set(s) of Drawings and Specifications and advise the Architect if any sheets are missing. - c.
 Specifications Explanations.
 For convenience of reference, the Specifications are separated into Titled Divisions and Sections.
 Such separation shall not, however, operate to make the Architect an arbiter to establish limits between the Contractor and Subcontractor or Sub-Subcontractor. - d.
 Drawings.
 Refer to LIST OF DRAWINGS. - e.
 Specifications.
-Refer to TABLE OF CONTENTS.
+Refer to TABLE OF CONTENTS. - 7.
+WARRANTIES

-7. WARRANTIES

-Before being eligible for final payment, Contractor shall deliver to Owner, through Architect, all special warranties specified for materials, equipment, and installation.
+Before being eligible for final payment, Contractor shall deliver to Owner, through Architect, all special warranties specified for materials, equipment and installation.